 Clicking on the Account Details button takes you to a page where you can view the technical information regarding your server.

 To manage the hosting account, A2 Hosting provides cPanel.
 So, there is nothing more to confuse you here.
-I always prefer cPanel to a custom control panel.
+I always prefer cPanel over custom control panels.

 A2 Hosting is a cPanel hosting provider.